codefellows/seattle-code-301n24/curriculum/class-09/facilitator/README.md

   - Breaking code up into smaller pieces (into modules)
   - A way of segregating reusable  pieces of code that can be shared with other projects
 - **How** (45 min)
+  - Depending on time, you could show the Jobs Board already built out and then use it as a starting point to modularize.
+However, if you have time, building it from scratch, would be best for stacked learning.
   - Demo: Jobs Board
 - **Experimentation and Discovery Ideas**
+  - Once you have demonstrated how to modularize code on the back-end, put students into break out rooms and give them a chance to practice the modularization on their own.
+When you meet back together, you can go over different ideas and clear up any confusions.

 ## Lab Notes

-- No new functionality today, this lab is all about refactoring
+- No new functionality today, this lab is all about refactoring and modularization.
 - Students should be encouraged to start from a stable state

 ## What changed from the previous class?